-The “dynamic disk invalid” error is a fairly common issue normally faced by Windows users who recently performed an operating system upgrade to a different version.
-Essentially, people facing this problem will find that they’re unable to access data on the affected storage device, despite it being recognized by Windows.
+The “dynamic disk invalid” error is a fairly common issue normally faced by Windows users who recently performed an operating system upgrade.
+Those facing this problem typically find that they’re unable to access data on the affected storage device, despite the device being recognized by Windows.
+This, of course, can be a major headache, especially if important files have been affected.
+The good news is that there are multiple ways you can repair the “invalid dynamic disk” error.

-What is a Dynamic Disk
+What Is a Dynamic Disk?

 - Windows 10 Professional/Enterprise